omphalos/require-shim/README.markdown

 **Hello world**

-The following example defines a module called 'my-hello-world', adds a property called 'message' to it, and prints it on the screen.
+The following example defines a module called 'my-hello-world', adds a property called 'message' to it, and prints it.

 	provide('my-hello-world', function(require, exports) {
 		exports.message = 'hello world';